 Personalization tags can enhance each campaign you send out to look and feel as if you've personally designed it for your recipients.

 The quickest and most practical way to insert personalization tags in your newsletters is through the Campaign Editor.
-When you click a text item in your design, the Text settings are displayed in the editor's right pane.
-In the Content tab, click the Personalization tags drop-down list to select different tags as shown below.
+When you click a text item in your design, the text toolbar is displayed where you can select a personalization tag.

 In the campaign editor, drag and drop a Text item in a layout.
 For this example, we use the text item but you can add any other item that can contain text.